Divyanshu-RS/Wibe-Studio/README.md

   <li>Smooth scroll made possible with <strong>Locomotive Scroll</strong>.</li>
   <li>Animations powered by <strong>GSAP</strong> and <strong>Framer Motion</strong>.</li>
 </ul>

+### Famous Quotes Used:
+"Fashion is the armour to survive the reality of everyday life."<br />
+-- bill cunningham

+"One is never over-dressed or under-dressed with a Little Black Dress." —Karl Lagerfeld<br />

 <p><strong>⭐ Feel free to star the repo if you find it useful!</strong></p>